Focus Session Presenters

 Stephen Schneid

-Director of Educational Development and Scholarship
+Director of Educational Development & Scholarship

 Focus Session: Cultivation of Pre-Professional Identity Formation: Lessons Learned from Postbaccalaureate Premedical Program Students